Improving Quality of Service for Users of DAG-based Distributed Ledgers: Conclusion

 \section{Conclusion}

 In this paper, we proposed a user-node interaction mechanism for DAG-based DLTs which seeks to improve the usability of such networks for basic users who do not wish to run a fully operation node.
 The mechanism involves nodes calculating QoS metrics and providing this information to users.
 Users then use this feedback in a stochastic policy to select a node.
 Experiments including contrast experiments were carried out to validate the effectiveness of the proposed algorithms.
-In particular, our experiments show that by combining fees and measurements of expected delays, QoS can be provided in a fair manner to users and the demand from users can be allocated fairly among nodes.
+In particular, our experiments show that by combining fees and measurements of expected delays, QoS can be provided in a fair manner to users and the demand from users can be allocated fairly among nodes, and that each of our proposed policies improves upon the last in terms of performance.
+However, each policy also increases in complexity, and this is worth taking in to consideration when implementing these policies in practice.
+For example, RBNS is shown to provide reasonably good performance when demand is slightly lower and nodes are not congested, and it does so without requiring any QoS signals, so this may be a sufficient choice in some cases.
 There are a number of simplifying assumptions used in this work, for example, we assumed that users have full knowledge of nodes statistics, which is probably unfeasible for large networks.
 For future work, it would be interesting to study how our policies perform when users query only a subset of nodes for QoS indicators.
 It would also be interesting to consider heterogenous user behaviour and to introduce more complex node behaviours such as collaboration between nodes and sharing of fees through mechanisms such as Shapley value.
 Other work to be considered include attack analyses for the policies presented here.